Soundbendor/smart-bin-app/README.md

 3. Open the app and complete the bin set-up process.
 4. Use the Smart Compost Bin as you would any other composting solution.
 5. After composting an item, check the detections page on your app to access and annotate your detection.
-6. Watch your composting breakdown be populated over time.
+6. Watch your composting stats change on the dashboard over time.
 7. Repeat from step 4, and have fun!

 ## Features